hechoendrupal/drupal-console-fr/README.md

 ### Install Drupal Console

-To install the appropriate version of Drupal Console prohect for your drupal installation, run the following composer command
+To install the appropriate version of Drupal Console project for your drupal installation, run the following composer command

 ```
 $ composer require drupal/console:~1.0 --prefer-dist --optimize-autoloader